 Now, if you're new around here, I'm a BIG FAN of the Ninja Creami Ice Cream Maker.
 I use mine almost daily and have lots of healthy ninja creami recipes on my site (they are all listed at the end of this post).
 If you don't have one, I promise it is worth every penny and truly a kitchen appliance the whole family will love.

-Why You'll Love This Recipe
+Why You'll Love This Ninja Creami Watermelon Sorbet

-- It's hydrating!
-Watermelon itself is already very hydrating as it has a high water content, but we add coconut water to the sorbet base to amp up the electrolyte and hydration factor.
+- It's hydrating: watermelon itself is already very hydrating as it has a high water content, but we add coconut water to the sorbet base to amp up the electrolyte and hydration factor.
 This is the ultimate refreshing frozen treat on a hot day and an easy way to keep kids hydrated too.

-Homemade Watermelon Sorbet Ingredients
+Ninja Creami Watermelon Sorbet Ingredients

 - Watermelon: you'll need one ripe watermelon for this recipe, preferably seedless (otherwise you will have to pick the seeds out!).
 Using a juicy, ripe watermelon is ideal so you can get all that sweet watermelon flavor in the final sorbet.